Skip to main content

 How Peppol Works Inside Wello

 Wello Solutions now supports Peppol e‑invoicing, enabling organizations to send invoices directly to customers through the Peppol network.
-Wello is a recognized Peppol Access Point provider, connecting your organization to the Peppol network so you can send e‑invoices seamlessly.
+Wello is a certified Peppol Access Point provider, connecting your organization to the Peppol network so you can send e‑invoices seamlessly.

-Each organization connects its country‑specific identifier (such as a VAT number or company registration number) to Wello.
-Once verified, Wello obtains your Peppol ID.
+Each organization connects the same country-specific identifier (VAT number or company registration number) that was used during Peppol registration to Wello.
+Wello then performs a lookup on the Peppol network.
+Once verified, Wello retrieves your Peppol ID and links it to your account.

 Each customer or account must also have their identifier linked to Wello in order to obtain their own Peppol ID.